 The goal of Career Development Center is to encourage each student to take personal responsibility to utilize the center’s services to develop his or her career planning skills from freshman through senior year and beyond.
 Additionally, we teach students skills necessary to accomplish successful career searches and career progression.
 We are dedicated to meeting student’s needs and are open to individualizing services.
 Career Development Center is a comprehensive unit that assists students in a variety of ways throughout their college career and after graduation.
 Career Counselors are available to provide counseling and assistance regarding career development to students, and alumni, in accordance with the University’s mission imperative of a caring environment.
 Career counseling is available on a scheduled appointment basis.

-Below is a list of services we offer.
-Click on the link to obtain more details about the service:
+Below is a list of services we offer: